message/iata/LV.md

 - military personnel.
 2. Passengers could be subject to self-isolation for 10 days.
 A list of self-isolation exemptions can be found at <a href="http://www.spkc.gov.lv/lv/if-returning-toentering-latvia">www.spkc.gov.lv/lv/if-returning-toentering-latvia</a>
 3. Flights from Montenegro, North Macedonia (Rep.) and Serbia are suspended.
-4. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
+4. Passengers entering or transiting through Latvia must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 - This does not apply to:
 - passengers younger than 11 years;
 - passengers with a recovery certificate specifying that the passenger is not contagious;